 Recently a couple of readers noticed that some posts seemed to be reposted with contemporary dates.
 The explanation might be broadly interesting, so here goes.

-I host this site on Amazon’s AWS, as that’s where I’ve done a lot of professional work, I trust the platform, etc. It’s just a personal blog so I actually host it on spot instances — instances that are bid upon and can be terminated at any moment — and there was a dramatic spike late in the week on c3 instances.
+I host this site on Amazon’s AWS, as that’s where I’ve done a lot of professional work, I trust the platform, etc. It’s just a personal blog so I actually host it on spot instances — instances that are bid upon and can be terminated at any moment — and there was a dramatic spike late in the week on the pricing of c3 instances, exceeding my bid maximum.
 My instance was terminated with extreme prejudice.
 I still had the EBS volume, and could easily have replicated the data on the new instance for zero data loss (just a small period of unavailability), however I was just heading out so I just ramped up an AMI image that I’d previously saved, posted a couple of the lost posts from Google cache text, and let it be.
 Apologies.

 Readers know I worked for a while on a speculative app called Gallus — a gyroscope-stabilized video solution with a long litany of additional features.
 Gallus came close to being sold as a complete technology twice, and was the source of an unending amount of stress.